msreenat/LociMiner/README.md

 **Reference file** - gene/whole chloroplast sequences of a single species of the family.

-**settings.cfg** - file that gives PRM.sh the location of your raw data, reference file, python script, adapter file for trimming and whether or not your samples need to be trimmed.
+**settings.cfg** - file that gives LM.sh the location of your raw data, reference file, python script, adapter file for trimming and whether or not your samples need to be trimmed.

 **soft2match.py** - a python script that converts soft clipped reads in the mapped bam output from bowtie2 into matched/mismatched reads.